ccollins1544/train-scheduler/README.md

 # Train Scheduler

-This app will display up-to-date sample data for arrival and departure times for trains.
+This app will display up-to-date train schedule for arrival and departure times.
 This includes how many minutes until next arrival as the data will be updated real-time.
 New trains can be added to the scheduler by administrators.

 ### Useful Links
 * This Live Repo: [https://ccollins1544.github.io/train-scheduler/](https://ccollins1544.github.io/train-scheduler/)